-its an easy chana recipe and one you must try. you do not need any chana masala powder or do you not need to make any chana masala powder at home. simplicity is the key of this chana recipe and its for keeps.
+its an easy chana masala recipe and one you must try. you do not need any chana masala powder and you do not need to make any chana masala powder at home. simplicity is the key of this chana recipe and its for keeps.

 - 5 tomatoes

-- 1½ inch ginger ( half for the chana masala paste and half to be juliened)
+- 1.5 inch ginger (half for the chana masala paste and half to be juliened)

-- 2 green chillies, chopped vertically into 4 pieces
+- 2 green chilies, chopped vertically into 4 pieces (hari mirch)

 - and also slices of onion, lemon and ginger julienne for garnish